-All of this potential provides the purpose for us as a company.
+All this potential provides the purpose for us as a company.
 Simply put, we believe in the role of plastics for our healthy futures and the potential to create tremendous value for stakeholders, including our next generation, in the years ahead.

-Lastly, I would like to touch on our journey into a product company.
-In our definition, a product company is one committed to the introduction of new & innovative products.
+Lastly, I would like to touch upon our journey towards becoming a world class product company.
+In our definition, a product company is one, which has a continual commitment towards introduction of new & innovative products.
 We feel TPAC today is well positioned to start thinking more about product.
 The caps, closures and dispensing segment, again targeting the food and pharmaceutical segment, is an area where we believe we can create value.

-There is potential to leverage off the capabilities of our existing businesses.
+There is potential to leverage off the capabilities of our existing business.

 For example, every day we serve hundreds of customers within the food and pharmaceutical segments.
 We are privileged to hear from them first-hand the problems they may face with existing packaging solutions and their aspirations for their brand.